lindbergh-loader/lindbergh-loader/docs/guide.md

 ### Outrun 2 SP SDX

-- You need to set `SKIP_OUTRUN_CABINET_CHECK` to 1 in `lindbergh.conf` to play in DX, SDX or Standard cabinet types.
+- You need to set `SKIP_OUTRUN_CABINET_CHECK` to 1 in `lindbergh.ini` to play in DX, SDX or Standard cabinet types.

 ### Hummer (all versions)

 The games will ask for libGLcore.so.1 and libnvidia-tls.so.1 you can copy for example libkswapapi.so as libGLcore.so.1 and libnvidia-tls.so.1 and the game will work fine.

-## Configuration File : lindbergh.conf
+## Configuration File : lindbergh.ini

-All configurable options are set and explained in the [`lindbergh.conf`](lindbergh.conf) file itself, and should be reasonably easy to understand.
+All configurable options are set and explained in the [`lindbergh.ini`](lindbergh.ini) file itself, and should be reasonably easy to understand.
 This chapter further explains some of those setup options.

 You will see the value `AUTO` by default for some of the config options.
 This is present when the emulator might set that config value to multiple different things itself.
 For example rideboard emulation is set to `AUTO` so that the emulator doesn't enable it for all games, and only turns it on for the special games that require it.
 If it was set to `1` it would always emulate the rideboard on serial port 2, and if it was set to `0` it would never emulate it.